Kidney Transplant Process

 You'll Receive Nutrition Instructions

 While it’s likely that you’ll no longer need to follow a “renal diet,” you will be given comprehensive nutrition instructions to follow for the first six weeks after your transplant.
 For the first month, you’ll also come in for weekly clinic visits.
-We’ll check your wound, medication levels, and kidney function.
+We’ll check your incisions, medication levels, and kidney function.

 Follow-up Clinic Visits

-After the first four to six weeks, your visits will be spaced further apart -- but we’ll continue to monitor you to manage your risks and side effects from the anti-rejection medications.
+After the first four to six weeks, your visits will be spaced further apart -- but we’ll continue to monitor you to manage your risks and the side effects from your anti-rejection medications.
 Your post-transplant coordinator and your care team will be there to promote your long-term health -- and that of your transplanted kidney -- for the rest of your life.

-Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
-They are why our nephrology program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.
+They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 10 pediatric specialties by U.S. News & World Report for 2024–2025.